 While EPDs disclose environmental information, HPDs disclose information related to your products’ ingredients and their potential hazards.
 Our role is to provide HPDs that meet the requirements of LEED v4 and answer critical questions about the health impacts of the products you sell.
 We also support other forms of chemical transparency documentation including Declare, UL Product Lens, Cradle to Cradle Material Health Certificates, and customer specific chemical questionnaires.

-There are two key elements to each Chemical Transparency effort including HPD and Declare.
+There are two key elements to each Chemical Transparency effort like HPDs and Declare.
 The Assessment and the Strategy.

 Chemical Transparency (HPD) Assessment